zzm634/typeorm-no-arp/docs/many-to-many-relations.md

     .getMany();
 ```

-## many-to-many relations with custom properties
+## Many-to-many relations with custom properties

 In case you need to have additional properties in your many-to-many relationship, you have to create a new entity yourself.
 For example, if you would like entities `Post` and `Category` to have a many-to-many relationship with an additional `order` column, then you need to create an entity `PostToCategory` with two `ManyToOne` relations pointing in both directions and with custom columns in it: